rsalmei/alive-progress/README.md

 ![alive-progress demo](img/alive-jupyter.gif)

-It seems to work very well, but at this moment it should be considered **Experimental**.
+> It seems to work very well, but at this moment it should be considered **experimental**.
-<br>There were instances in which some visual glitches did appear to me, but it's something I think I can't possibly workaround.
-It seems Jupyter sometimes refresh the screen at odd times, which makes the screen loses some updates...
+> <br>There were instances in which some visual glitches have appeared, like two `alive_bar` refreshes being concatenated together instead of over one another...
+And it's something I think I can't possibly work around: it seems Jupyter sometimes refresh the canvas at odd times, which makes it lose some data.
+Please let me know on the issues if something funnier arises.

 ## 📌 NEW 2.0 series!